t-geindre/php-gpio/README.md

 Permissions make sense: it's bad pratice to run Apache2 user as root.

-In order to blink a led without exposing you Raspbery Pi to security issues, just allow your `www-data` or your `pi` user to run the script that blinks the leds for you:
+In order to blink a led without exposing you Raspbery Pi to security issues, just allow your `www-data` or your `pi` user to run the blinker.php script that blinks the leds for you:
-To allow  Pi & Apache2 users to run freely the blinker.php file, and only this one, edit your `/etc/sudoers` file:
+Edit your `/etc/sudoers` file:

 ``` bash
 $ sudo visudo